October 20, 2021

 Advice for Approaching the Discussion Forum

 The discussion forum is one of those mainstays of the online literature class, but I have yet to find a way to make it valuable for the students and tolerable for me.
 Students must analyze and react in written form to the literature they are reading—this seems to be an integral aspect of the online literature course.
 My current approach emphasizes discussion: short, focused posts and replies.
-Well, the students do just that—once—post and reply—the bare minimum usually at the last minutes, so not discussion actually takes place.
-Often, the former is done without reading anything that has come before while the latter is often perfunctory and laudatory: “Good post, bruh!
+Well, the students do just that—once—post and reply—the bare minimum usually at the last minutes, so no discussion actually takes place.
+Often, the former is done without reading anything that has come before while the latter is perfunctory and laudatory: “Good post, bruh!
 I thought the same thing!”

 Here’s an idea: think of these discussions as a reading journal.
 Everyday that you read, post your thoughts about what you have read, like a reader-response.
 Address the text directly: identify a theme, metaphor, symbol, character, a passage that you liked or one that was confusing.
 Say something specific about the text—maybe relate it to your life if some way.
 This should be enough to get the conversation going.
 In fact, if you do post early, the forum could actually be a discussion rather than a last-minute class requirement.